wiscstatman/esdd/informRset/README.md

 # informRset

-Given a targets by compounds matrix of chemogenomic data, informRset code has R functions to identify a subset of informer compounds that are predictive of a new target's bioactivity with non-informer compounds.
+Given a targets by compounds matrix of chemogenomic data, informRset code has R functions to identify a subset of *informer* compounds that are predictive of a new target's bioactivity with the remaining, non-informer compounds.

 Read about informRset  **Zhang, Ericksen, Lee et al. 2019**